-I can't tell you how many times I have been told by restaurant servers, managers or chefs that Niman Ranch is "all natural, organic and/or pasture raised meat", not true.
+I can't tell you how many times I have been told by restaurant servers, managers or chefs that Niman Ranch is "all natural, organic and/or pasture raised meat", not true!
+So much misinformation out there about Niman Ranch.
 Some Niman Ranch ranchers and farms use commercial GMO feed for the animals and they are not organic and not 100% pasture raised and they do not segregate the animals based on what animals are receiving GMO feed.
 I have confirmed this with Niman Ranch directly on two seperate occasions.
 I have a problem with this because they make it seem like this is not the case in their advertising and on their website.
 I find what they say on their website downright dishonest.
 I asked them why they state on their website that they try to avoid GMOs when in fact they do not, and they never responded to that question.

 Unfortunately, use of GMOs is now prevalent in the U.S., and cross-contamination of non-GMO fields due to wind drift from genetically modified crops does sometimes occur.
 Consequently, while we make every effort to keep GMO material out of our feeds, we cannot guarantee that our feeds are 100% free of GMOs.